poneciak57/poneciak57/README.md

 ## 🧑‍💻About Me:
 👋 passionate programmer from Poland
-💼 software developer with over 3 years of commercial exp
+💼 software engineer with over 3 years of commercial exp
-🎓 TCS student at Jagielonian University
+🎓 TCS student at Jagielonian University (2/3)
 🥉 laureate of polish [Olimpiad in Informatics](https://www.oi.edu.pl)
 ❤️ love writing , reading Code and learning new skills
 📫 `poneciak@gmail.com`